 We are subject to interest rate risk in connection with new asset originations, and in the future, will be subject to interest rate risk for any new floating or inverse floating rate assets and credit facilities.
 Because short-term borrowings are generally short-term commitments of capital, lenders may respond to market conditions, making it more difficult for us to secure continued financing.
 If we are not able to renew our then existing facilities or arrange for new financing on terms acceptable to us, or if we default on our covenants or are otherwise unable to access funds under any of these facilities, we may have to curtail our financing of sustainable infrastructure projects and/or dispose of assets.
 We face particular risk in this regard given that we expect many of our borrowings will have a shorter duration than the assets they finance.
 Increasing interest rates may reduce the demand for our investments while declining interest rates may increase the demand.
 Both our current and future credit facilities may be of limited duration and are periodically refinanced at then current market rates.
 We expect to attempt to reduce interest rate risks and to minimize exposure to interest rate fluctuations through the use of match funded financing structures, when appropriate, whereby we may seek (1) to match the maturities of our debt obligations with the maturities of our assets and (2) to match the interest rates on our assets with like-kind debt (i.e., we may finance floating rate assets with floating rate debt and fixed-rate assets with fixed-rate debt), directly or through the use of interest rate swap agreements, interest rate cap agreements or other financial instruments, or through a combination of these strategies.
 We expect these instruments will allow us to minimize, but not eliminate, the risk that we have to refinance our liabilities before the maturities of our assets and to reduce the impact of changing interest rates on our earnings.
-In addition to the use of traditional derivative instruments, w
+In addition to the use of traditional derivative instruments, we also seek to mitigate interest rate risk by using securitizations, syndications and other techniques to construct a portfolio with a staggered maturity profile, which allows us to maintain a minimum threshold of recurring principal repayments and capital to redeploy into changing rate environments.
+We monitor the impact of interest rate changes on the market for new originations and often have the flexibility to increase the term of the project to offset interest rate increases.

 All of our nonrecourse debt is at fixed rates and changes in market rates on our fixed debt impact the fair value of the debt but have no impact on our consolidated financial statements.
 If interest rates rise, and our fixed debt balance remains constant, we expect the fair value of our debt to decrease.
-As of June 30, 2012, the estimated fair value of our fixed rate nonrecourse debt was \$235.5 million, which is based on having the same debt service requirements that could have been borrowed at the date presented, at prevailing current market interest rates.
+As of December 31 and September 30, 2012, the estimated fair value of our fixed rate nonrecourse debt was \$212.7 million and \$218.2 million, respectively, which is based on having the same debt service requirements that could have been borrowed at the date presented, at prevailing current market interest rates.